Soyadrul/ros2_humble_docker/README.md

    poweroff
    ```

-6. After powering on the Raspberry, verify that you can run ```docker``` command without the need to get superuser privileges
+6. After powering on the Raspberry, verify that you can run the ```docker``` command without superuser privileges
    ```bash
    docker run hello-world
    ```